This Hair Mask Has Over 6500 5-Star Reviews - Is It Worth The Hype?

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-No matter the length, texture or style of our hair, we’re always on the hunt for ways to make every last strand as lustrous as possible.
-But between monthly colour appointments, an affinity for hot tools and unpredictable weather conditions, this is no easy task; our hair has to contend with the big three: chemicals, heat and Mother Nature.
+No matter the length, texture, or style of our hair, we’re always on the hunt for ways to make every last strand as lustrous as possible.
+But between monthly color appointments, an affinity for hot tools, and unpredictable weather conditions, this is no easy task; our hair has to contend with the big three: chemicals, heat, and Mother Nature.

 AdvertisementADVERTISEMENT